ShitijChauhan1/Zomato-WebClone1/Readme.md

-    This a basic front-edn project where I will build zomato web page clone with the help of HTML Css.
+    This a basic frontend project where I will build zomato web page clone with the help of HTML and CSS.

+    hey hello showing this to shubhi